 Between October 2012 - February 2013 the Deutsches Historisches Museum of Berlin hosted an exhibition titled “The Desire for Freedom.
 Art in Europe since 1945”, featuring one of Kovasznai’s films alongside works by Fernand Léger, Damien Hirst, Tadeusz Kantor, Richard Hamilton, Gerhard Richter and Boris Christo.
 The exhibition later set out on a journey to Milan, Tallin and Krakow to last until January 2014.

-Since 2018 the Ybl Creative House Buda has been the home of a permanent Kovasznai exhibition in Hungary and Kovasznai’s works continue to be featured in shows of acclaimed international institutions such as the Wende Museum (California, USA), Rugogyar Gallery (Budapest, Hungary), Ferenczy Museum Center (Szentendre, Hungary) and the Hungarian National Gallery.
+Since 2018 the Ybl Creative House Buda has been the home of a permanent Kovasznai exhibition in Hungary and Kovasznai’s works continue to be featured in shows of acclaimed international institutions such as the Wende Museum (California, USA), Rugogyar Gallery (Budapest, Hungary), Ferenczy Museum Center (Szentendre, Hungary), Ludwig Múzem (Budapest) and the Hungarian National Gallery.

-Gyorgy Kovasznai is represented by Art+Text Gallery, Budapest.
+Gyorgy Kovasznai is represented by Einspach Fine Art & Photography.